alexn11/complex-dynamics-progs/arnold-tongues.md

 For each value of *a* in a discretized version of the interval, the program computes a collection orbits and plot the final points of the orbit.
 The result is a bifurcation diagram in the same fashion as the familiar ones.

-For more details on how to run theses processes see below.
+For more details on how to run these processes see below.

 ## How to use